 About the Novice Research Dissemination Award

-This award is an initiative of the EONS Research Working Group.
-It was launched in 2013 to encourage cancer nurses who are relatively new to research.
-The award is intended to give nurses their first chance to present their research at an international conference, so it is only open to nurses who have not yet presented their research outside their own country.
+This award is an initiative of the EONS Research Working Group that was launched in 2013.
+The award is intended to give cancer nurses, who are relatively new to research, an opportunity to present their research at an international conference.
+Therefore, it is only open to cancer nurses who have not yet presented their research outside their own country.

-To be eligible for the award applicants must:
+To be eligible for the award, the abstract presenter/lead author must:

 - Be a cancer nurse with less than five years’ research experience